 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-There is no Daily Value for trans fats, so take a look at the total amount of trans fat on the label -- the idea is just to keep those as low as possible in your diet.
+There is no Daily Value for trans fats, so take a look at the total amount of trans fat on the label.
+The idea is just to keep trans fats as low as possible in your diet.

 The Ohio State University